cosmos/gaia/docs/validators/validator-faq.md

 ### What is a full node?

-A full node is a program that fully validates transactions and blocks of a blockchain.
+A full node is a server running a chain's _binary_ (its software) that fully validates transactions and blocks of a blockchain and keeps a full record of all historic activity.
 A full node is distinct from a pruned node that processes only block headers and a small subset of transactions.
 Running a full node requires more resources than a pruned node.
-A full node is required in order to be a validator.
-In practice, running a full node implies running a non-compromised and up-to-date version of the software with low network latency and with no downtime.
+Validators can decide to run either a full node or a pruned node, but they need to make sure they retain enough blocks to be able to validate new blocks.

 Of course, it is possible and encouraged for users to run full nodes even if they do not plan to be validators.